VirusPilot/stratux-pi4/README.md

 - more info here: https://github.com/b3nn0/stratux/wiki/EFB-Configuration#skydemon-using-flarm-nmea-protocol-recommended

 ## Limitations/Modifications/Issues
-- these scripts also work on 32bit RasPiOS Lite Image
 - this setup is intended to create a Stratux system, don't use the Pi for any other important stuff as all of your data may be lost during Stratux operation

 ## Remarks - SDR programming simple mode